id-bioinfo/TIPars/README.md

 # How It Works

-Given the multiple sequence alignments of taxa and ancestral sequences for an existing reference phylogenetic tree, TIPars computes the substitution scores of the query sequence against all branches in the tree and searches for the minimal branch as the best insertion position.
+Given the multiple sequence alignments of taxa and ancestral sequences for an existing reference phylogenetic tree, TIPars computes the substitution scores of the query sequence against all branches in the tree based on a specific nucleotide ambiguity code substitution matrix and searches for the minimal branch as the best insertion position.
 Length of new branches will be recalculated based on a local estimation model.
 An example of a single query sequence is illustrated in Figure 1.
 In case where multiple branches will result into the same minimal substitution score,